accountrev/BetterSaveinstance/README.md

   - EX:
     - place 1 example.rbxlx
     - place 1 example(2).rbxlx
 - Custom Decompiler (decomptype)
     - Uses a locally hosted version of Konstant 2.1 for blazingly fast speed
     - Enabled when there is no decompiler, or with the option decomptype = "custom"
 - Better default executors for many options
+  - IgnoreSharedStrings is disabled on Potassium, Seliware, Zenith and Swift.
+  - TreatUnionsAsParts is enabled on all level 3 execs.
+- More small changes and fixes
+   - Option IsolateLocalPlayerCharacter now isolates as a model instead of a folder. (fixes some rendering issues)
 # Universal Syn Save Instance

 Or shortly USSI, a project aimed at resurrecting saveinstance function from Synapse X.<br />